-Nevertheless, the DASSA workflow involves multiple programs accessing multiple files using different I/O interfaces and operations (e.g., HDF5 and POSIX), which makes tracking and deriving the data provenance nontrivial.
-Moreover, as we will elaborate in Section §3, there are other diverse needs of provenance for different scientific workflows and data (e.g., I/O statistics, configuration lineage).
-Such diversity, complexity, as well as the stringent performance requirement in HPC environments call for a practical solution beyond the state of the art.
+Nevertheless, the DASSA workflow involves multiple programs accessing multiple files using different I/O interfaces and operations (e.g., HDF5 and POSIX I/O), which makes tracking and deriving the data provenance non-trivial.
+Moreover, as we will elaborate in Section §3, there are other diverse needs of provenance for different scientific workflows and data (e.g., I/O statistics, lineage of configurations).
+Such diversity, complexity, as well as the stringent performance requirement in HPC environments call for a comprehensive and practical solution beyond the state of the art.